Open Access Dissertation

 The mean FA values of the DTI image of the Och and CC revealed a decrease of FA at four hours post-TBI (p<0.05).
 After four hours post-TBI the FA value increased and remained increased up to seven days post-TBI in the CC and Och.
 The other DTI parameters also changed over time.

 No linear relationship was found between FA and TAI density and between AD and TAI density in the CC and Och.
 The diffusion trace was found to be correlated with TAI density at four hours and seven day post-TBI in the Och and CC respectively.
 The RD was found to be correlated with TAI density at four hours and seven days post-TBI in the Och.

 This study was unable to verify that the DTI changes after TBI are an indication of TAI.
 However, the DTI parameters did change as time elapsed after TBI.
 The profile of the DTI parameter changes may be an indication of edema.
 In addition, other imaging parameters, diffusion trace and RD, did show correlation with the density &beta-APP positive axons and may be the better DTI parameters for describing axonal integrity such as axonal permeability.

 Zakaria, Nisrine, "Comparison of progression of diffuse axonal injury with histology and diffusion tensor imaging" (2011).
 Wayne State University Dissertations.
-Paper 341.
+341.